ganeshtadiboina/dev-prjt-chai-aur-code/Readme.md

 routes : for being able to successfully do the routing of the website to the requested page

 utils : these are like utilites which are like common functionalites which will be used at any point of time in any place of the code .

+there are mainly 2 ways in creating a connection with the database where we write the entire connection code inside of the server.js file : which when triggered using nodemon calls the function of the database and hence finaly i will be able to access .

+the second approcah would be create a seperate foleder db and write the entire logic inside it and export the function and access it in the server.js file . which makes the code to be more distributed and modular for easy error clarification etc .

+app is connected through express db is connected through mongoose

+there are major technicalities that has to kept in mind while wrtting the db code :

+1. they are always present in some different part of the world hence there might be a delay in the req and response hence use : async await and try catch blocks of code .

+A code of:

+0 → success / normal exit

+1 → error / failure

+So process.exit(1) means:

+“Stop the app now.
+Something went wrong.”